 Pinnacle provides several layout options, different headers, support for WooCommerce, portfolios and features you usually only get with premium templates.
 The entire design is responsive and works smoothly, offering a professional-standard website for no outlay.

 Restaurant Recipe is another of those free WordPress themes that looks premium.
+Restaurant Recipe is a good choice if you are looking theme for a restaurant website.
 This is a food website with a full screen header image slider, mixture of dark and light colours, a pop of colour from the orange and the images and a smooth flow down the demo page.

 The theme also includes elements you want from a restaurant website including a menu section, info boxes, a food gallery and a booking option.
 The premium version adds more features but this free theme delivers just about everything you’re likely to need.